khngseo/ros2-ur-sim-with-ft/src/trajectory_smoother_service/README.md

 Response:
   trajectory_msgs/JointTrajectory trajectory
   bool success
 string message
 ```

 Provide joint positions (velocities/accelerations optional) for each waypoint.
 Set the scaling factors (0 < value ≤ 1) to derate the robot limits used during
 timing.

+## Joint Limits & Kinematics

+- MoveIt reads joint limits from the URDF and any `joint_limits.yaml`.
+For UR robots the
+  default file resides in `/opt/ros/humble/share/ur_moveit_config/config/joint_limits.yaml`.
+- To version-control custom limits, copy that file under `trajectory_smoother_service/config/`
+  and point the launch argument `moveit_joint_limits_file` to your copy.
+- The smoother multiplies those limits by `max_velocity_scaling_factor` and
+  `max_acceleration_scaling_factor` (defaults in `smoother_parameters.yaml`).
+Lower them for
+  gentler execution.
+- If no kinematics parameters are supplied, MoveIt falls back to the KDL solver and logs a
+  warning.
+To use the UR-specific IK plugin, include `config/kinematics.yaml` in the smoother’s
+  parameters (copy from `ur_moveit_config` or reference the installed file).

+## Post-processing Tips

+- CHOMP may densify the waypoint list internally (the response often contains many more points
+  than provided).
+If your controller requires samples at a fixed interval, resample the returned
+  trajectory to your servo period while keeping positions/velocities/accelerations consistent.
+- To stretch the total duration beyond the limits, either reduce the scaling factors or
+  post-multiply every `time_from_start` by a constant > 1 after TOTG runs.

 ## Integrating with an OMPL Planner